 The Bookshop on the Heath is one I stumbled upon by accident when exploring the area and how could I miss it with that gorgeous bright blue exterior?
 Upon entering, I was delighted to find they have a wide selection of beautiful second hand editions here.

-If you’re ever exploring Greenwich in South West London then add a trip to The Bookshop on the Heath to your itinerary.
+If you’re ever exploring Greenwich in South West London then hop on a bit further down and add a trip to The Bookshop on the Heath to your itinerary.
 They’ve got a whole shelf dedicated to the iconic blue and orange Penguin books as well as lots of other old classics.

 Pages of Hackney, Hackney